ShashankBongale/Map-Reduce/README.md

 This repository has Go implementation of Map-Reduce research paper published by Google

 ## Info about repository
 * main directory has main functions for coordinator and worker process.
+* mr directory has the actual implementation of the coordinator and worker process which will eventually call into map reduce functions defined in mrapps folder.
 * We need to pass input files as command line argument for coordinator process.
 * We need to pass user defined map and reduce function as argument for worker process.
 * Coordinator schedules map and reduce tasks.